 A: Congestive heart failure ensues when your heart is unable to pump blood adequately to meet the demands of your body.
-Treatments can improve the signs and symptoms of heart failure and help you live comfortably longer.
+Treatments can improve the signs and symptoms of congestive heart failure and help you live comfortably longer.

-A: As heart failure reduces the flow of blood to the kidneys, it can ultimately cause kidney failure, and the patient may need dialysis to treat this condition.
+A: As congestive heart failure reduces the flow of blood to the kidneys, it can ultimately cause kidney failure, and the patient may need dialysis to treat this condition.

 A: Maintaining a heart-healthy lifestyle is most important.
 Drink alcohol in moderation, quit smoking, eat healthy and exercise.
 If you have diabetes or high blood pressure, remember to take your medications regularly.
 Regular check-ups and visits to a cardiac specialist will help you to know the right measures for you.